eastgenomics/hermes/README.md

-# hermes
+## What does this script do?

 East Genomics private Slack bot !
+It sends messages only (for now :3)

+## What are typical use cases for this script?

-This repo uses slackclient to send messages to the egg-alerts channel in binfx.
+When doing checks, use this script to send messages to either egg-logs or egg-alerts

+## What is required for this script to run?

-Needs Python3.6
+Needs Python3.6 because of slackclient.

 Usage:
-python hermes.py msg "Message to send"
+python hermes.py msg "Message to send" token-file egg-alerts [-v]

+### This was made by EMEE GLH